Tretinoin: a dermatologist’s guide for patients

 Rough skin texture

-Tretinoin can improve the texture of the skin by encouraging the shedding of dead skin cells and promoting the growth of newer, smoother skin cells4.
+Tretinoin can improve acne scars and the overall texture of the skin by encouraging the shedding of dead skin cells and promoting the growth of newer, smoother skin cells4.

 Stretch marks